spryker/spryker-docs/docs/scos/dev/migration-and-integration/202108.0/module-migration-guides/migration-guide-contentbanner.md

 ---
 title: Migration Guide - ContentBanner
 originalLink: https://documentation.spryker.com/2021080/docs/mg-contentbanner-201907
+originalArticleId: e8134885-8e77-45c6-ab17-bc937581a4c4
 redirect_from:
   - /2021080/docs/mg-contentbanner-201907
   - /2021080/docs/en/mg-contentbanner-201907
+  - /docs/mg-contentbanner-201907
+  - /docs/en/mg-contentbanner-201907
 ---

 ## Upgrading from Version 1.* to Version 2.*
-Version 2.0.0 of the ContentGui module introduces the [Content Items](https://documentation.spryker.com/v3/docs/content-items-overview-201907) functionality that allows creating and managing content and later selecting where it should be inserted.
+Version 2.0.0 of the ContentGui module introduces the [Content Items](https://documentation.spryker.com/2021080/docs/content-items-overview-201907) functionality that allows creating and managing content and later selecting where it should be inserted.

 With the ContentBanner version 2.0, the following changes have been made: